dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 ## Search
 - **Safe Search (mobile only)** - Control how Cortana filters adult content in search results.
 You can select **Strict**, **Moderate**, or allow the end user to choose their own settings.
+- **Display web results in search** - Block or allow web results to appear in searches made on the device.

 ## Cloud and Storage
 - 	**Microsoft account** - Lets the user associate a Microsoft account with the device.